-There are more than 300 different compounds in licorice, some of which have antiviral and antimicrobial properties.
+There are more than 300 different compounds in licorice, some of which have anti-inflammatory, antiviral, and antimicrobial properties.

 Some clinical studies investigating the potential benefits of licorice have had promising results, particularly in the following areas:

 Infection with bacteria called Helicobacter pylori can cause peptic ulcers in some people.
 A clinical trial of 120 people found that the addition of licorice extract to the standard treatment significantly improved H. Pylori eradication.

 Deglycyrrhizinated licorice (DGL) is a form of processed licorice extract that contains less glycyrrhizin.
 Small studies show that DGL supplements can reduce symptoms of general gastric and intestinal irritation.